 WatchOS4 features an app called Breathe which prompts you to take a minute to relax, focus and meditate.
 It guides you through a series of deep breaths, and reminds you to take time to relax every day.
 You choose how long you want to breathe, then let the animation and gentle taps help you focus.

 But other companies have taken stress tracking to the next level.
-Most Garmin devices now tap into heart-rate variability readings to calculate and measure stress levels.
+The latest crop of Garmin devices tap into heart-rate variability readings to calculate and measure stress levels.
 This is done 24/7 so you have a timeline of your stress readings available in the smartphone app.

 A 24/7 stress tracking feature on Series 4 would not surprise us at all.
 Particularly taking into consideration the Apple Watch optical heart rate sensor is one of the best performing on the market.

 People in the know say there is a good possibility the next Apple Watch will have a built-in EKG reader.
 The sensor would allow for on-demand EKG readings which could pave the way for the watch to detect heart abnormalities such as atrial fibrilation.
 The user would be required to squeeze the Watch’s frame with two fingers from the hand that is not wearing the device.
 The device would then pass an imperceptible current across the person’s chest to track electrical signals in the heart.